Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 #### Build FreeRTOS

-Build FreeRTOS and copy it into place:
+Build the FreeRTOS library and copy into place:

     cd ~/qualcomm/FreeRTOS/1.0/FreeRTOS/Demo/QUARTZ
     make all